 What is the difference between the enclosures?

-During Ascot Racedays we have two main Enclosures: The Queen Anne Enclosure and the King Edward Enclosure.
-For guests with King Edward admission, this enclosure is located on the 4th floor of the Grandstand building.
-The Queen Anne enclosure is on the ground floor of the Grandstand and surrounding lawns.
+During Ascot Racedays we have two main enclosures: The Queen Anne Enclosure and the King Edward VII Enclosure.
+For guests with King Edward VII admission, this enclosure is located on the 4th floor of the Grandstand building.
+The Queen Anne Enclosure is on the ground floor of the Grandstand and surrounding lawns.

 For Royal Ascot our enclosures are different.
 The Windsor Enclosure is located within the Golden Mile, with racetrack viewing and a variety of eatery kiosks.
 The Village Enclosure is situated in the middle of the heath and has more of a festival feel, providing racetrack viewing with the Grandstand as a backdrop.
 The Queen Anne Enclosure covers the concourse level of the Grandstand, with Parade Ring access and Trackside viewing.